 TL;DR:

 It used to be that email programs would automatically run programs embedded in email messages when displayed, and occasionally those could be malicious.
-This is no longer the case, and you will not get a virus from looking at an email.
-It remains important to be skeptical with links and attachments, and to keep all software as up to date as possible.
+This is no longer the case, and you will not get malware from simply opening an email.
+It remains important to be skeptical with links and attachments and to keep all software as up-to-date as possible.

 Of HTML, DHTML, and JavaScript

 HTML is the “language” of the web.
-It’s the way webpages are written and described so your browser can display them as the designer intended.
+It’s the way webpages like this one are written so your browser can display them as the designer intended.

 Your browser, and the HTML displayed in it, became a platform for computer programs.